dotnet/docs/docs/standard/linq/create-tree-xmlreader.md

 ## Example: Load XElement object from an XmlReader object

-This example uses the XML document [Sample XML file: Books (LINQ to XML)](sample-xml-file-books.md).
+This example uses the XML document [Sample XML file: Books](sample-xml-file-books.md).

 The following code creates a <xref:System.Xml.XmlReader> object, reads nodes until it finds the first element node, and loads the <xref:System.Xml.Linq.XElement> object.